Image 1 of 3

 Winter Dormancy and Health:

-Leaf tips may curl more dramatically with bright sun and heat
+Leaf tips may curl more dramatically under bright sun and heat

 Notes: